-About Our Cattery
+About Our Cats

 Health and Diet

 The best diet and health testing are top priorities for us!
 We feed all our Bengals a high-quality raw meat only diet that we prepare ourselves from human grade meat including pasture-raised chickens from our own family farm and raw meat sourced from www.simplyrawsomeus.com.
-Our adult Bengals are tested for PKDef and PRAb using Optimal Selection genoscoper DNA testing and are also screened for HCM via ultrasound by a board certified feline cardiologist every 12-18 months.
-We are also an FIV/FeLV negative tested cattery.
+Our adult Bengals are tested for PKDef and PRAb and a plethora of other genetic disorders using Optimal Selection DNA testing and are also screened for HCM via ultrasound by a feline cardiologist every 12-18 months.
+We are an FIV/FeLV negative tested cattery.
 For more information on our health and genetics testing, see our Policies page.
 Any new Bengals we acquire and Bengals returning from shows or trips to the vet are kept separate from other cats for a minimum of two weeks.
 We are happy to show potential kitten-adopters photos and video of our in-home cattery as well as Facetime.
 Cattery visits are by appointment only.

-While our Bengals were doing extremely well, I became pregnant with our daughter and my husband accepted a promotion at work and we made the tough decision to retire from breeding, not knowing if we'd ever have the time or resources to give it another go.
-All of our beautiful breeding cats were spayed/neutered and went to their forever homes.
-I thought that was the end of Bengals for us.
-But a few years later following a move to North Carolina and a major lifestyle change, the stars aligned and we made the decision to jump back in, even though that meant starting from scratch.
+However, a few years later we made the big decision to change everything by moving to North Carolina to start a farm!
+A few years after that, the stars aligned and we made the decision to jump back in, even though that meant starting from scratch.
 So we started our Bengal adventure all over again in 2017 - older and wiser and with a couple of kitten-crazy kids to help out!
 Now several years into "Phase two" of our cattery we have found that our past experiences have helped guide us while we continue to learn and improve our program.